gkweston/CSCE438-MachineProblems/MP_2/README.md

 ### Building Docker image

-After ensuring Docker is properly installed, download these files via `git clone` or some other means into your `$WORKING_DIR`.
-Then run:
+After ensuring Docker is properly installed, navigate to your `$WORKING_DIR`, `git clone` these files, then run:

-    cd ${THIS_REPO}/MP_2/build_env
+    cd /CSCE438-MachineProblems/MP_2/build_env
     docker build -t csce438/mp2:build_env .

 This may take a while, but it will pull an amazonlinux image and install all project dependancies.
-Keep the `csce438/mp2:dev_env` image on hand as we will use Docker caching to quickly spin up dev containers.
+Keep the `csce438/mp2:build_env` image on hand, as we will use Docker caching to quickly spin up dev containers.

 ### Starting Docker container for development/testing
 Next spin up the dev container by running

+    # After cloning repo, you may have to: chmod +x *_dev_env.sh
     cd ..
     sh start_dev_env.sh